Azure

 CRABBOX_AZURE_NETWORK

-The service principal needs the Contributor role on the target resource group (or subscription, if you want Crabbox to create the resource group on first use).
+The service principal needs the Contributor role on the target resource group (or on the subscription, if you want Crabbox to create the resource group on first use).

-Brokered Azure uses AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_SUBSCRIPTION_ID on the Worker.
-Operators own the shared infra settings through CRABBOX_AZURE_*.
-Lease requests may override only azureLocation and azureImage.
+Brokered Azure uses AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_SUBSCRIPTION_ID on the coordinator.
+Operators own the shared infra through CRABBOX_AZURE_*.
+Lease requests may override only azureLocation, azureImage, and azureOSDisk.
+Use CRABBOX_AZURE_REGIONS for brokered Azure region fallback (CRABBOX_CAPACITY_REGIONS stays AWS-specific).

 #Shared Infra